Did you know that you can navigate the posts by swiping left and right?

 The author's name is 'default'

-The :- operator instructs the shell to use default if NAME is not set.
+operator instructs the shell to use default

 If we instead want to hard-fail if a variable isn’t set, Bash has got our backs!